Hardy Water Lilies

 Best Hardy Waterlilies For Tub Gardens

-For container watergarding, a range of hardy 'Pygmy Waterlilies' are small-spread water lily cultivars often available.
-These dwarf varieties typically have lilypads smaller than 4 inches and are well suited for tub gardens.
-Medium-spread varities are often a good choice, many are often described as highly 'adaptable' to small and mini- ponds where space is limited.
+For container watergarding, a range of hardy 'Pygmy Waterlilies' and small-spread waterlily cultivars often available.
+These dwarf varieties typically have lily pads smaller than 4 inches and are well suited for tub gardens.
+Medium-spread varities are often a good choice, many are often described as highly 'adaptable' to small and mini-ponds where space is limited.

 White Hardy Waterlily